Financial-Times/n-alert-banner/README.md

   - `closeButtonLabel`: String.
 The hidden accessible label for the close button.
 Defaults to `Close`
   - `theme`: String.
 Themes to apply to the alert banner.
 [See the themes documentation](#themes) for available values.
 Defaults to `null`
   - `closeButton`: Boolean.
 False prevents close button from being created.
 Defaults to `true`
   - `appendToElement`: String.
 Allows for stipulation of where the alertBanner is to be inserted on the page.
 Default is on the document body.
+Must include valid `querySelector`.
 If parent element is not found it will default to the top of the body.

 ### Sass